Mercigil/Coursera_Capstone_Project/README.md

 ---
 ### Note:
-Attached in this repository are documention of this analysis process carried out using R-studio
+Attached in this repository are documentations of this analysis process carried out using R-studio in PDF, RMD file and Ms-Word Formats

 ---